keybase/more-entropy/README.md

 ### What it's doing

-This generator does as many floating point operations as it can in a 1ms-2ms time period (typically many thousands), and compares this value to previous attempts.
+This generator repeatedly does as many floating point operations as it can in 1ms-2ms time periods (typically many thousands), and compares this value to previous attempts.
 The delta is then added to a collection with a very conservative estimate for bits of entropy.
 For example, while subsequent calls to this function vary by many thousands of operations, each one is only credited with up to 4 bits of entropy.